Douglas Carswell

-John Douglas Wilson Carswell (born 3 May 1971) is a British former politician who served as a Member of Parliament from 2005 to 2017, co-founded Vote Leave and currently serves as president and CEO of the Mississippi Center for Public Policy.
+John Douglas Wilson Carswell (born 3 May 1971) is a British former politician who served as a Member of Parliament from 2005 to 2017, co-founded Vote Leave, and since 2021 also serves as president and CEO of the Mississippi Center for Public Policy.

 As a member of the Conservative Party, Carswell was first elected as the MP for Harwich in 2005 and then for Clacton in 2010.
 In August 2014, he changed his political allegiance to the UK Independence Party (UKIP) and announced his resignation as an MP.
 He stood in the subsequent by-election and was returned under his new affiliation, becoming the first elected MP for UKIP.
 He stated that he was joining UKIP out of a desire to see "fundamental change in British politics" and because he believed "many of those at the top of the Conservative Party are simply not on our side.
 They aren't serious about the change that Britain so desperately needs."

-In 2016, Carswell said that he had "jumped ship with the express goal of changing the image of UKIP and ensuring that it was an asset rather than a liability in the referendum campaign…to decontaminate the brand".
-He left UKIP on 25 March 2017, to sit as an independent MP.
+In 2016, Carswell said that he had "jumped ship with the express goal of changing the image of UKIP and ensuring that it was an asset rather than a liability in the referendum campaign ... to decontaminate the brand".
+He left UKIP on 25 March 2017 to sit as an independent MP.
 He did not stand at the 2017 general election.
-In January 2021 he was appointed as president and CEO of the Mississippi Center for Public Policy.
+In January 2021, he was appointed as president and CEO of the Mississippi Center for Public Policy.

 Education and early life

 Carswell is the son of two physicians.
-He lived in Uganda until his late teens.
+He was born in Africa and lived in Uganda until his late teens.
 His father, Wilson Carswell, a Scottish doctor and Fellow of the Royal College of Surgeons, diagnosed the first confirmed Ugandan cases of HIV/AIDS in the early 1980s, and was one of a number of people engaged in drawing attention to the unfolding pandemic.
 His father's experiences in Uganda were among the inspirations for the character Dr Nicholas Garrigan in Giles Foden's novel The Last King of Scotland.
 Carswell later attributed his libertarianism to his experiences of the "arbitrary rule" of Idi Amin.
-His mother, Margaret Jane née Clark (1935-2022) was a doctor and ornithologist.
+His mother, Margaret Jane née Clark (1935–2022) was a doctor and ornithologist.

 Carswell was educated at two independent boarding schools for boys: St Andrews School in Turi in Kenya in East Africa, and Charterhouse in Godalming, Surrey, in southern England, followed by the University of East Anglia (UEA), where he was taught by Edward Acton, and graduated with an upper second-class honours bachelor's degree in history in 1993.
 He then attended King's College London, receiving a master's degree in British imperial history.

 Carswell worked as corporate development manager for television broadcasting in Italy from 1997 until 1999, and later for Invesco.